20 Minute Workout

 20 Minute Workout is a Canadian-produced aerobics-based television program that ran from 1983 to 1984, in which "a bevy of beautiful girls" demonstrated exercise on a rotating platform.
+It was created by Ron Harris in 1983, based on his cable TV series Aerobicise.

 Series background

-20 Minute Workout was created by Ron Harris in 1983, produced by Tantra Entertainment in association with the Canadian animation company Nelvana, and broadcast locally on Citytv.
+The series was produced by Tantra Entertainment in association with the Canadian animation company Nelvana, and broadcast locally on Citytv.
 In the United States, it was syndicated by Orion Television.
 Two seasons of the program were produced, although reruns continued to appear for many years afterwards.
 The first season featured a different instructor for each day of the week, Monday through Friday.
 Bess Motta, Arlaine Wright, Holly Butler, Nicole Nardini, and Anne Schumacher all had speaking roles.
-The second season featured only Bess and Arlaine as instructors.
+The second season featured only Motta and Wright as instructors.
 One selling point of the show was the young attractive women exercising in leotards.
 The exercise routines were demanding, high-impact aerobics, followed by a stretching section.
 Pulsating music from synthesizers played in the background, although in the first season bass and electric guitar and saxophone were also used in the exercise music scores.
-For the first season, music was performed by the group Shiva, while the second season featured music by the trio Jermyn/King/Ouillet.
+For the first season, music was performed by the group Shiva.
+An "As Seen on TV" vinyl LP containing tracks used on the program was released by Ronco, Inc. in 1983 in the United States.
+Other versions and formats were also released in Canada, the UK, and Australia under the Ronco and Chadwick Music Productions labels.
+The second season featured music by the trio Jermyn/King/Ouillet.